Coherent configurations over copies of association schemes of prime order: Proof of Theorem

-In \cite{Han_Uno2006} Hanaki and Uno prove the following brilliant theorem: \begin{theorem} All non-principal irreducible characters of an association scheme of prime order are algebraic conjugate and of degree one. \end{theorem} The following proposition is obtained as a corollary of the previous theorem: \begin{proposition} Let $X\in \mathrm{Fib}(\mathcal{C})$ such that $|X|$ is a prime and $\Pi$ an equitable partition of $\mathcal{C}_X$.
-Then $|\Pi|\equiv 1\mod{|\mathcal{R}_X|-1}$. \end{proposition}
+In \cite{Han_Uno2006} Hanaki and Uno proved the following brilliant theorem: \begin{theorem} All non-principal irreducible characters of an association scheme of prime order are algebraic conjugate and of degree one. \end{theorem} The following proposition is obtained as a consequence of the previous theorem: \begin{proposition} Let $\mathcal{C}=(V,\mathcal{R})$ be an association scheme of prime order and $\Pi$ be an equitable partition of $\mathcal{C}$.
+Then $|\Pi|\equiv 1\mod{|\mathcal{R}|-1}$. \end{proposition}

-\begin{proof} Let $\mathcal{A}$ denote the adjacency algebra of $\mathcal{C}_X$ over $\mathbb{C}$.
+\begin{proof} Let $\mathcal{A}$ denote the adjacency algebra of $\mathcal{C}$ over $\mathbb{C}$.
 Then the subspace $W$ spanned by the characteristic vectors of the cells in $\Pi$ is a left $\mathcal{A}$-module with respect to the ordinary matrix product.
 Since $\mathcal{A}$ is semi-simple, $W$ is a direct sum of irreducible submodules.

 Note that the subspace spanned by the all-one vector is an $\mathcal{A}$-submodule of $W$ affording the principal character, and its multiplicity is one.

 Since the character afforded by $W$ is integral valued, it is left invariant from any algebraic conjugate action.
 It follows from Theorem~\ref{thm:hu} that all non-principal irreducible submodules of $W$ have the same multiplicity, say $m$.
 Since